precision-sustainable-ag/SemiF-ImageCuration/README.md

 ### Image Area Filtering

 Filter images based on their area by setting values for the minimum and maximum.
-You can must use either mean, 25, 50, or 75 to represent percentiles.
+You must use either mean, 25, 50, or 75 to represent percentiles.

 ```yaml
 area: